Server Requirements

 CPU

 For a minimal server, the basic requirements include a high performance CPU such as Intel Xeon or AMD Epyc, with a minimum of 8 cores.
-For a more powerwerful server, we’d recommend a dual core server.
+For a more powerful server, we’d recommend a dual cpu server.
+The CPU must be Intel-compatible, we do not support other architectures.

 RAM

 The ability of the Data Library to process large datasets depends on the amount of memory installed on the system.
-While a Data Library may work with as little as 32GB of RAM, we recommend a minimum of 64GB.
+While a Data Library may work with as little as 32GB of RAM, we recommend 64GB.
 If you have 2 processors, you should double that to 128GB.
-The more memory you can install, the better the performance you will have.
+The more memory you can install,the better the performance you will have.
 For most cases, 128GB will be more than enough.

 Graphics